Top Skills for Public Health Students: What to Hone in School

 Being socially adept means being polite and getting along with people.
 Strong social skills nurture a feeling of belonging, which reduces social isolation and promotes overall well-being.
 Learning to assess different situations and adapting yourself as needed promotes success both in academic and professional settings and helps you develop healthy relationships.

 Having strong social skills ties closely into using solid communication skills like active listening, maintaining focus, and asking for help.
-For the most part, these skills develop through practice.
-However, reflecting on your interactions and being responsible for your behavior are key in that practice.
+For the most part, these skills develop through practice, however, reflecting on your interactions and being responsible for your behavior are key in that practice.
 Remember that social situations are dynamic and require adaptive social skills.

 Cultural Competency

 Related to having strong social skills, cultural competency involves understanding, communicating with, and effectively interacting with people across cultures.
 As a college student, you will experience diversity in the classroom.
-Further, the ability to adapt to diverse environments is an essential skill within the widely diverse public health arena.
+Furthermore, the ability to adapt to diverse environments is an essential skill within the widely diverse public health arena.

 Develop your cultural competency by learning about your own historical roots, beliefs, and values.
 Embrace opportunities to learn about and interact with other cultures.
 Develop cultural awareness by learning about others’ cultural norms, values, beliefs, and practices.
 Finally, practice openness and sensitivity by accepting differences, suspending judgment, and avoiding stereotypes.